The laws and regulations that govern property transactions can be complex and the consequences of making a mistake can be severe.

 - enter into any other property-related contract.

-If you don’t have a solicitor or conveyancer, we recommend you visit
+If you don’t have a solicitor or conveyancer, visit

 The risks of doing your own conveyancing